Hey Friends,

 *that an unjust word spoken about me or those close to me is like a darting swallow, seldom finding a place to rest.

-r my good and God's glory, if I am following God's precepts.
+*that everything that happens to me will work out for my good and God's glory, if I am following God's precepts.

 *and that even when I am not following His precepts, He can change ashes to beauty in the twinkling of an eye when I exhibit true repentance.
 Yes, there are consequences to pay for my actions, but true restoration awaits those with a repentant heart.

-*how important it is to follow His precepts in every thought, every word, ever
+*how important it is to follow His precepts in every thought, every word, every action of my life.

 *how important it is to allow only wholesome reading, listening and viewing material into my heart, my mind, my spirit.